telerik/winforms-docs/richtexteditor/features/styles/styles.md

 {{endregion}}

 ## Style Evaluation

 Each style first checks its local value for the property that is being evaluated and then turns to its base style.
-If no local value is found,
-          it turns to its default style.
+If no local value is found,it turns to its default style.
 If no local value is found, the evaluation system turns to the default style of the document.

-Here is how style properties for different styles are inherited: Span style
+Here is how style properties for different styles are inherited:

+### Span style

 Span styles can only be based on other span styles.
 The inheritance is as follows: